ql382-design/Interactive-Lab-Hub/Lab 1/README.md

 As a substitute, we implemented on-screen shaking effects.
 During testing, we found the effect was not very noticeable, especially when phones were wrapped inside stage props.

 Final decision: focus on sound
 Given the limitations, we decided to rely on sound and color effects as the primary enhancements.
 Sounds and Lights provided clearer feedback and a stronger immersive impact for both actors and the audience.
+Even though vibration cannot currently be realized through code on iOS devices, we believe it remains a valuable interaction.
+In our product vision, vibration feedback should be retained as a design feature, to be enabled once technical or hardware conditions allow.

 ## Part E. Costume the device